monsoonmaelstrom/book2/book2.md

 By the time it makes its way to Amelia, everyone else has decided they’re game.
 “Live a little, Michael,” she tells him, taking a hit and handing it to him.

 I’m curious to see if he’ll bow to the peer pressure.
-I see him waver momentarily before he finally says, “Fine.”
+I see him waver momentarily, before he finally says, “Fine.”

 Gavin cheers, and soon everyone else is joining him.